 Forget the weaning, the sleeping through, the learning to walk or the tantrums, the development stage which worried me the most was the prospect of potty training.
 All I'd ever heard was how hard and stressful the whole process was so with that drilled into my head I was dreading it before we had even begun.
 I shouldn't have listened because our potty training experience has so far been a walk in the park.

-First let me say I'm no expert when it comes to potty training, not by a long shot.
+First of all let me start by saying I'm no expert when it comes to potty training, not by a long shot.
 Noah is my first child, this is the first time I've potty trained a child and he isn't dry at night time just yet.
 With that aside I thought I would share some of the things which have helped us a long the way and to hopefully put other parents minds at ease because potty training doesn't need to be stressful for either you or your toddler.

 1. Wait until they are ready.